 The data has been collected each year biennially since and shared with the Tampa Downtown Partnership and City of Tampa officials, current downtown businesses, out-of-market real estate investors, developers, and retailers seeking to move to downtown Tampa.

-In 2018, the study took a retrospective approach, exploring all of the enhancements and changes in sentiment brought upon by the preceding decade of high growth in Downtown Tampa.
+The study took a retrospective approach, exploring all of the enhancements and changes in sentiment brought upon by the preceding decade of high growth in Downtown Tampa.
 2020’s iteration brought a renewed focus on understanding workers’ and residents’ concerns following the COVID-19 pandemic.
 Issues at the forefront of respondents’ minds included remote work, homelessness, retail needs, the desire for increased activation at Downtown parks, and more.

 The development has helped the Downtown Core and its surrounding areas build a stronger sense of place.